 Parker said voters should plan to show up early for the caucuses as he anticipates attendance at the caucuses to be higher than previous years.

-The nominee will be selected at the convention from the Democratic Candidates — Leslie Cockburn, Ben Cullop, Roger Dean Huffstetler and Andrew Sneathern.
+The nominee will be selected at the convention from the current Democratic Candidates — Leslie Cockburn, Ben Cullop, Roger Dean Huffstetler and Andrew Sneathern.
 The selected nominee will run against incumbent Rep. Tom Garrett (R) in the November midterm elections.

 Jackson Samples, a second-year College student and University Democrats campaign chair, said the group decided to host the event because the caucus convention procedure is quite complicated and a lack of knowledge on the process could lead to less student participation.

 “If there’s too much going on, you have to spend too much time looking into the process, then students just won’t turn out,” Samples said.
 “Hopefully, having a speaker talking about it can make it a little more clear and a little more personal than just emails going out to people.”

 Parker and Rogers currently work with the county’s Democratic Party where Parker serves as the social media outreach manager and Rogers serves as vice chair of communications.

 They shared logistical details for the two separate caucuses.
 Rogers stressed the difference between the Albemarle County and Charlottesville caucuses at the beginning of the presentation.
 Although the county seat is in Charlottesville, the jurisdictions are separate political and legal entities.

 “If you have any questions about where you are registered, you can Google ‘Virginia voter registration’ and they will have the information on what jurisdiction you are registered in,” Rogers said.
 “In terms of registration, you must be registered to vote before the caucus.
 You must be registered to vote — if you are not registered to vote by [the coming] Monday, you will be turned away.”